NOUR-OMAR/InMemoryDB-WebApp/README.md

 ![image](https://user-images.githubusercontent.com/77013882/132761370-3e11e927-990b-4872-aae8-9939c8f98c18.png)

-when I commit and push any change on the back end the jenkins server will build ,test and deploy it on the tomcat container
+when I commit and push any change on the back end to the GitHub, the jenkins server will build ,test and deploy it on the tomcat container.

 ---------------------------------------------------------------------------------------------------------
 # Effective Java Code Principles